 Permission can only be granted by the copyright “owner”, who may not be the point of contact on the web.
 Request them to respond with the name of the copyright owner if not.
-It is best not to ask for the details of your request to be passed to the copyright owner direct.
-If you do this you may well lose trace of where the request is and who is responsible.
-Chasing a failure to respond could become very difficult.

 Ensure that if you get clearance to copy that you have permission in writing and that it specifically refers to your declared proposed use or contains a set of conditions.
 A reassurance on the telephone is not sufficient.
 Keep the permission in a safe place so that you can refer to it if challenged.
 Include a statement on the copyright position of materials associated with the material itself either on the web site or on paper copies to show that you have permission.